-In February, 2020 Cadillac Fairview again applied for a Development Permit Application for a building very similar to what they proposed in 2018.
+In February, 2020 Cadillac Fairview again submitted a Development Permit Application for a building very similar to what they proposed in 2018.
 It was scheduled to go to the Development Permit Board on March 22, 2021 for a final decision.
 However after the Vancouver Heritage Commission voted 8 to 2 against the proposal on December 7, 2020, Cadillac Fairview decided to postpone the City’s application review process.
-No new dates have been scheduled.
+In February 2022 the development application was cancelled.

-We are very concerned that approving the Cadillac Fairview proposal without taking into consideration the wider context will close down options for the future of the waterfront as well as scar the waterfront and the entrance to Gastown with an unsightly, out of scale building.
+We are very concerned that approving a Cadillac Fairview office tower proposal without taking into consideration the wider context will close down options for the future of the waterfront as well as scar the waterfront and the entrance to Gastown with an unsightly, out of scale building.

 For more information see Resources page or contact Christina DeMarco at firstname.lastname@example.org